Thumb Fire

 The Thumb Fire took place on September 5, 1881, in the Thumb area of Michigan in the United States.
-The fire, which burned over a million acres (4,000 km^{2}) in less than a day, was the consequence of drought, hurricane-force winds, heat, the after-effects of the Port Huron Fire of 1871, and the ecological damage wrought by the era's logging techniques.
+The fire, which burned over a million acres (4,000 km^{2}) in less than a day, was the consequence of drought, hurricane-force winds, heat, after-effects of the Port Huron Fire of 1871, and ecological damage wrought by the era's logging techniques.
 The blaze, also called the Great Thumb Fire, the Great Forest Fire of 1881 and the Huron Fire, killed 282 people in Sanilac, Lapeer, Tuscola and Huron counties.
 The damage estimate was $2,347,000 in 1881, equivalent to $ when adjusted for inflation.
-The fire sent enough soot and ash up into the atmosphere that sunlight was partially obscured at many locations on the East Coast of the United States.
+The fire emitted enough soot and ash into the atmosphere to partially obscure sunlight at many locations on the East Coast of the United States.
 In New England cities, the sky appeared yellow and projected a strange luminosity onto buildings and vegetation.
 Twilight appeared at 12 noon.
 September 6, 1881, became known as Yellow Tuesday or Yellow Day because of the ominous nature of this atmospheric event.

 History

-August and the first days of September 1881 were hotter than usual, and the Thumb had had a rain deficit since April; in Thornville, this period was the driest registered up to 1969.
+August and the first days of September 1881 were hotter than usual, and the Thumb had suffered a rain deficit since April; in Thornville, this period was the driest registered up to 1969.
 There were forest fires beginning in mid-August, and on August 31, a fire started in northern Lapeer County.
 It destroyed several buildings in Sandusky and Deckerville in nearby Sanilac County.
 On Monday, September 5, the town of Bad Axe, in Huron County, burst into flames.
 Winds spread the fire to Huron City and Grindstone City.
 The fire continued to spread through Tuesday and Wednesday, September 6 and 7, consuming most of Huron, Tuscola, Sanilac and Lapeer counties.